 Class Meeting and Participation

-Tools such as BlueJeans can be used to allow synchronous class meetings to continue.
-ITS and Bluejeans can make auto captioning available on a limited, pilot basis.
-If you have questions about captioning and Bluejeans, visit our Bluejeans accessibility page.
-Here is a quick overview of the captioning feature.
-It is important to set and model guidelines for participation in BlueJeans, much the same way instructors do on the first day of face-to-face classes.
+Tools such as Zoom can be used to provide synchronous class meetings.
+Meeting Hosts may turn on automated captions by selecting Closed Caption and then enabling Live Transcript.
+It is important to set and model guidelines for participation in Zoom, much the same way instructors do on the first day of face-to-face classes.
 You will want to build time into your classroom to discuss this.